 Aril is autism awareness and acceptance month.
 So in honor of this, and to highlight the neurodiversity-affirming and trauma-informed work we do at Spectrum Connections Therapy, we will share some more resources and blogs this month related to autism.
 At Spectrum Connections Therapy, we specialize in both Autism and OCD and this post will focus

 Competent, Affirming Care Exists

-If you, your adolescent or teen struggle to thrive in a neurotypical world, the clinicians at Spectrum Connections Therapy specialize in counseling individuals with autism spectrum.
+If you, your adolescent or teen struggle to thrive in a neurotypical world, Spectrum Connections Therapy specializes in counseling individuals with autism spectrum.